Stories

 “We are the most popular food stall at the Regatta”

-The Indian food stall at the annual St. John's Regatta on Quidi Vidi Lake started out small but is now the most popular food stall at the Regatta.
-It is an important fundraiser for the Hindu Temple.
+The Indian food stall at the annual St. John’s Regatta on Quidi Vidi Lake started out small but is now the most popular food stall at the Regatta.
+The stall is an important fundraiser for the St. John’s Hindu Temple.

 Food Newfoundlanders Change Culture Hindu Tample Trade Taste Leisure Indian Food